On this page

 All businesses and licensees, charities, non-profits and City facilities.

-We are developing materials for businesses, licensees, charities, non-profits and City facilities to download and print, to help inform customers and staff of the single-use items reduction strategy.
+We have developed materials for businesses, licensees, charities, non-profits and City facilities to download and print, to help inform customers and staff of the single-use items reduction strategy.
 Please contact [email protected] to request printed materials.

 For more information, please review the Single-Use Items Bylaw.